 “…she shall arise like a shining sun…” — Lives of Saints, The Book of Lismore

-In the past, a flame was lit and tended on a twenty day rotation; each woman tended the fire in her own way, so that it is a solitary devotion linked to the devotions of a larger group.
-On the twentieth day the Goddess Herself keeps the flame alive.
+In the past, a flame was lit and tended on a twenty-day rotation; each woman tended the fire in her own way so that it is a solitary devotion linked to the devotions of a larger group.
+On the twentieth day, the Goddess Herself keeps the flame alive.
 These women became known in some regions as “The Daughters of The Flame”.

-This fire was burned in a place sheltered by hedges and no men were allowed to enter therein.
+This fire was burned in a place sheltered by hedges, and no men were allowed to enter therein.
 Even the women who tended it could not blow on it with their mouths, but had to use bellows or a fan.

 Today, instead of burning in one grove, temple, or monastery, it burns on personal altars, desks, and picnic tables in countries east and west, south and north.

 The reasons for rekindling Her flame are many.
 It is a celebration in our own lives of Her triple aspects of poet, healer, and smith.
-Tonight, we will light a fire in honor of the Goddess Brigid and the saint Bridget, modelled after the perpetual fire which once burned in Kildare.
+Tonight, we will light a fire in honor of the Goddess Brigid and the saint Bridget, modeled after the perpetual fire which once burned in Kildare.
 With the candles that we will each light, We share the task of tending the flame – our OWN flame.